baskerville/plato/doc/MANUAL.md

 The *CMB* (combine) key can be used to enter special characters, e.g.: `CMB o e` produces `œ`.

-A hold on the delete or motion keys will act on words instead of characters.
+A tap and hold on the delete or motion keys will act on words instead of characters.

 # Annex